 - Please make Figure 3 much larger.
 Also, if possible, please add a white border around the black text or do something else to make the citations more legible.

 **We appreciate this attention to the visual clarity of the maps.
-We have changed the fonts in the map to make the citations more legible, and have increased the map size.
+We have changed the fonts in the map to make the citations more legible and have increased the map size.
 In our prior experience publishing citation maps, we have worked closely with the journal’s production team to enhance the readability of the maps.
-In the event of acceptance of the manuscript, we look forward to doing so with this article as well.
+Should the manuscript be accepted for publication, we would be pleased to do the same for this article.

 - I'm on page 10 now and have appreciated the walk through to this point, but I'm less sure how this helps me create better research.
 Perhaps the authors could use a motivating example of a research project on organizing and show how each figure provides insights that would help project development.
 Like come up with a research questiona and walk through a simulated lit review this way and show how this approach might lead to a different theoretical viewpoint or understanding of key concepts.

-**Thank you for this observation of the importance of demonstrating how citation mapping can help researchers create better research.
+**Thank you for this observation regarding the importance of demonstrating how citation mapping can help researchers create better research.
 To do this, we have implemented the following revisions:

-What we can learn about “organizing” using citation mapping: We revised the section previously entitled “Defining Organizing,” changing its title to “Organizing as a Case Study,” and stating the specific research questions that this paper seeks to answer using citation maps.
-We also refer to a forthcoming article in the American Review of Political Science entitled “Organizing and Democracy: Understanding the Possibilities for Transformative Collective Action.”
-The ARPS article includes one citation map that focuses exclusively on research on organizing in the United States and was developed in parallel to the current study.
-We explain the contribution of that map to the ARPS article, the contribution of the current study’s maps beyond the ARPS article, as well as the current study's contribution of knowledge about the methodologies used to create the maps – which was not included in the ARPS article (the ARPS article cites a conference version of the current study for information on the methodologies used to create the map).
+What we can learn about “organizing” using citation mapping: We have revised the section previously entitled “Defining Organizing,” and retitled it “Organizing as a Case Study,” setting out the specific research questions that this paper seeks to answer using citation maps.
+We also refer to a forthcoming article in the American Review of Political Science, “Organizing and Democracy: Understanding the Possibilities for Transformative Collective Action.”
+The ARPS article includes one citation map that focuses exclusively on research on organizing in the United States and that was developed in parallel to the current study.
+We explain the contribution of that map to the ARPS article, the contribution of the current study’s maps beyond the ARPS article, as well as the contribution of this current study to knowledge about the methodologies used to create the maps, which was not included in the ARPS article (the ARPS article cites a conference version of the current study for information on the methodologies used to create the map).

-Revised Results section: We revised the Results section to state precisely how the citation maps provided answers to the research questions.
+Revised Results section: We have revised the Results section to explain precisely how the citation maps provide answers to the research questions.
 We explain that the maps provide a way to assess the relationship between the clusters, which enabled us to identify potential lacunas, to map the structure of the canonical literature, and to help scholars situate future research in relation to the canon.

 - Another way of thinking about my comment above is - what's the specific value added here compared to the status quo?